dernapo/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 |Time-Gravity-Acc-Mean-X|
 |...|

+### Units of the measuremments
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 64-feature vector with time and frequency domain variables.

 ## Data
 The `tidy.txt` contains 180 observations (30 subjects x 6 activities) and 68 variables (1 subject, 1 activity and 66 measurements)